mortimer-lab/mortimer-lab.github.io/_pages/handbook.md

 UGA provides up to 5TB of storage through [Microsoft OneDrive](https://ugamail.uga.edu/onedrive_business/).
 We have a shared lab folder, and I would also encourage you to use your individual account for automatic back up of your work-related files.

+## Adobe Creative Cloud

+UGA faculty and staff have free access to Adobe Creative Cloud.
+For more information, see the CVM intranet article [here](https://in.vet.uga.edu/display/ITPublic/Adobe+Creative+Cloud).

+UGA students have access to a 4 week, renewable license.
+Request access to a license [here](https://uga.teamdynamix.com/TDClient/3190/eitsclientportal/Requests/TicketRequests/NewForm?ID=ZGwHLoHDpVk_&RequestorType=Service).

 ## GACRC Sapelo2 Cluster

 The majority of your work will take place on UGA's research cluster Sapelo2.
 Once your training progresses to work on the cluster, please request an [account](https://gacrc.uga.edu/accounts/).
 Depending on your prior experience working on clusters, you may be required to attend one or more trainings before being given access.